Assistant Director of Athletics - Communications

 Price will serve as the primary liaison between Baker’s athletics programs and the public.
 He will be responsible for serving the needs of not only the media, but also coaches, student-athletes, supporters and fans.

-For the third straight men’s volleyball season, Price will also work as the Mid-America Men’s Volleyball Intercollegiate Conference (MAMVIC) Sports Information Director.
+For the fourth straight men’s volleyball season, Price will also work as the Mid-America Men’s Volleyball Intercollegiate Conference (MAMVIC) Sports Information Director.

 In that capacity Price will work closely with all 21 institutions and will continue to monitor the conference’s website and work with institutional media relations personnel.
 Price will coordinate the NAIA Men’s Volleyball National Player’s of the Week along with the NAIA Men’s Volleyball National Top 10 Poll.